Code-Institute-Submissions/Pyleks-milestone4/README.md

 straight forward, allowing for quick navigation.

 ### Additional Design Decisions.
-All pictures and backgrounds have been created specially for this site.
+All pictures and backgrounds have been created from ground up and used for this site.
 As well all the product images have been created from scratch, So no content was downloaded.

 The following things was required to make it possible: